badranX/MorphyNet/README.md

 MorphyNet is a large-scale, high-quality multilingual database of derivational and inflectional morphology.
 Currently, MorphyNet contains 13.5M inflectional and 696K derivational instances of 15 languages.
 Most importantly, we have morpheme segmentations.

 ## Inflectional morphology:
-Symbols are described in the paper: "A Language-Independent Feature Schema for Inflectional Morphology" by John Sylak-Glassman, Christo Kirov, David Yarowsky, Roger Que
+Symbols are described in the following papers:

+"A Language-Independent Feature Schema for Inflectional Morphology" by John Sylak-Glassman, Christo Kirov, David Yarowsky, Roger Que "The Composition and Use of the Universal Morphological Feature Schema (UniMorph Schema)" by  John Sylak-Glassman

 |language| lemma |	inflected form |  morphological features | morpheme segmentation|
 | --- | --- |	--- | --- | --- |